Master of Healthcare Innovation

 Columbus, OH 43218-2004

-You may upload a copy of an official transcript at the time of application or afterward on the admissions uploader.
+Upload a copy of an official transcript at the time of application or afterward on the admissions uploader.
 Documents submitted in this manner are considered unofficial but will suffice for the purposes of your application.
 Web based documents, online grade reports and related materials are not acceptable.
 If you are admitted, you will be required to supply official transcripts sent directly from your previous institution(s).

 For details regarding these methods of submitting transcripts, visit The Ohio State University Graduate and Professional Admissions and direct all transcript related questions to their office at 614-292-9444 or to gpadmissions@osu.edu.

 The purpose and goals statement is a one-to-two-page document that describes your goals and how they relate to the MHI program.
 Discuss your academic goals and how this program will help you achieve your career aspirations.
 Include what innovation means to you and how you utilize innovation to lead others.
-Submit this document at the time of application or afterward on the admissions uploader.
+Submit at the time of application or afterward on the admissions uploader.

 If you are currently or have been previously enrolled in a degree granting graduate program at The Ohio State University for any length of time, you would be considered a Graduate Intra-University Transfer Student.
 Choose the appropriate application for "current or former" Ohio State students while completing your online application.